Pan Nam: Early years

-Peng Nan was born on December 24, 1911, and lived at No. 223 Gaoji Street, Foshan, Guangdong.
+Peng Nan was born on 24 December 1911, and lived at No. 223 Gaoji Street, Foshan, Guangdong.
+His family was originally from Hua County, Guangdong, and moved to Foshan in the Qing dynasty.
 Nam was not tall, but his eyes were piercing.
 He started martial arts at the age of 13, and he was a beginner in Shaolin Boxing, Hong Boxing, Bie Da and Wing Chun (the legend is Kuaishou Wing Chun).
 At the age of 36 (1947), he learned Wing Chun from Master Zhaoju.
 Master Zhaoju is a direct disciple of Chen Huashun's disciple Chen Rumian, an apprentice of Ryazan at Wing Chunmen, Foshan, and he was good at Wing Chun (Zhao died in Shiqi, Zhongshan in 1972).

-Nam's's ancestor was originally from Hua County, Guangdong, and moved to Foshan in the Qing dynasty.
-Nam had a slap-sized mole on his right face, known as Heimiannan, Nam's name is unknown to the martial arts seniors in Guangzhou, Foshan, Zhongshan, Nanhai and Sanshui.
+Nam had a slap-sized mole on his right face, known as Heimiannan.
+Nam's name is unknown to the martial arts seniors in Guangzhou, Foshan, Zhongshan, Nanhai and Sanshui.

 There are wooden stakes in the hall of the Nam's house, and the walls are covered with various weapons, knives, guns, swords and sticks.
 He always loved those "partners" and has been practicing martial arts for decades.
 He has never stopped practicing Wing Chun, which is highly praised and admired by friends in the martial arts world.
 Nam practiced a variety of martial arts before he was 30 years old.
 He also learned Wing Chun before he became a grandmaster, but he was only an outsider, but he did not shy away from public opinion and learned from masters of the same age of Wing Chun.

 After the founding of the People's Republic of China, Nam participated in the Guangdong Province Wushu Observation Competition in 1957.
 Master Li Yechi was invited as a guest at the conference, and Nam met Master Li Yechi (1898-1970).
 According to seniority, Master Li Yechi should be Master Nam's fellow master-uncle.
 After Nam met Master Li Yechi, he often consulted him for advice, and every time he was easily subdued by Master Li Yechi.
 For a long time, under Nam's humility, Master Li Yechi passed on the skills to Nam without reservation, and pointed out that the essence of it is the "come, stay, go, and send."
 At the moment of losing power, the opponent was defeated by the technique of the inner family).
-From then on, Nam kept humbly asking Master Li Yechi for advice, and tried his best to pass on the his truth.
+From then on, Nam kept humbly asking Master Li Yechi for advice, and tried his best to pass on his truth.